BlueQuartzSoftware/ITKImageProcessing/Documentation/ITKImageProcessingFilters/ITKWhiteTopHatImage.md

 ## Description ##

-White top hat extract local maxima that are larger than the structuring element.
+White top hat extracts local maxima that are larger than the structuring element.

 Top-hats are described in Chapter 4.5 of Pierre Soille's book "Morphological Image Analysis: Principles and Applications", Second Edition, Springer, 2003.